The Best Easy and Cost-Effective Soul Food Recipes

 1. Add batter to the prepared cake pan and bake on a center rack for 20-25 minutes.

-1. To check for doneness, insert a toothpick in the center of the cornbread; if it comes out clean, it’s ready to take out of the oven.
+1. To check for doneness, insert a toothpick in the center of the cornbread.
+If the toothpick comes out clean, then your corn bread is ready to take out of the oven.

-1. Let cool in the pan and serve with butter, honey butter, or maple syrup.
+1. Lastly, let your corn bread cool in the pan and serve with butter, honey butter, or maple syrup.

 Photo Credit: Shutterstock